 The operating system, open programs and their data are held in RAM.
 The more data you’re working with, the more RAM you need.
 If you don’t have enough RAM, some of the data has to be written to the hard drive, which is much slower.

 Like most image-editing programs, Lightroom works with large amounts of data, so it needs more RAM than, for example, a word processor.
 The amount of RAM available affects how many photos can be cached, which can affect image loading time.
 Some tasks, such as merging panoramas and HDR files, are particularly memory hungry.

-Although Adobe lists 4GB of RAM minimum, you don’t really want any less than 8GB.
-16GB is a much better choice for most users, especially if you’re buying a quad-core processor.
+Although Adobe lists 8GB of RAM minimum, you don’t really want any less than 16GB.
+32GB is a much better choice for most users, especially if you’re buying a quad-core processor.
 The more CPU cores you have, the more RAM you need.

 If you’re running other programs at the same time, perhaps switching to Photoshop, you may need additional RAM.

 A tip – if you’re buying a desktop Mac (not a laptop), it’s much cheaper to buy the extra RAM from OWC (US) or Crucial (International) and install it yourself, rather than paying the Apple premium.
 Minimal computer knowledge needed!

 The speed of the drive that holds the catalog and previews makes a fairly substantial difference, especially in the Library module and also for startup times.
 This is where an SSD really helps, and therefore it’s the first thing I’d put on my shopping list.
 This is an upgrade that can be beneficial on existing systems, as well as new builds.

 Bear in mind that the catalog and its previews – especially if you’re building 1:1 and/or smart previews – can grow quite large.
-For example, my 50k catalog is currently 1.6GB, the previews are 70GB and the smart previews take up another 50GB.
+For example, we have a 72k catalog that’s currently 3.6GB, the previews are 69GB and the smart previews take up another 105GB.